oejames/confluence-validator/README.md

 # Confluence Page Validation App

 This Forge app adds a validation feature to Confluence Cloud pages, allowing users to mark pages as validated and request validation via Slack notification.
+The feature is an in-line button on Confluence Cloud pages, and the app integrates with Slack to notify users when validation is required.

 Before:
 <img src="https://github.com/user-attachments/assets/0393ac6a-25e3-4f7d-97bb-fd40808a13f9" alt="Before Image" width="700"/>